cdoremus/deno-fresh-oauth/README.md

 2. Using the auth code to obtain a auth token
 3. Using the token to access protected resources

+The OAuth (OAuth2) standard strictly only covers the authorization process, but OAuth providers require that a user be logged in to authorize an OAuth application.

 ## Getting started

-We will be creating an app and using Github as an OAuth provider starting with a basic Fresh app created using the following:
+We will be creating an app to demonstrate OAuth using Github as an OAuth provider in a Fresh app.
+To get started, lets scaffold out the app using the Fresh initialization script.

 ```ts
 $ deno run -A -r https://fresh.deno.dev my-oauth-app